Tina is a bilingual writer of unconventional fiction, a media graduate with a special focus on human sexuality and a content writer.

 Research shows that people in their ninth decade are still engaging in sex, and they do it for intimacy and pleasure.
 Pleasure is a right, but sexual dysfunction becomes more bothersome and talking about it in the doctor’s surgery, amongst friends and in media is vital.
-It’s not just about the physical pleasure; being sexually active creates deep intimacy, more honest and open communication, more significant connection.
+It’s not just about physical pleasure; being sexually active creates deep intimacy, more honest and open communication, and more significant connection.
 Older adults who engage in sex are present in the moment; they transcend rather than worry about when their time is up.

-Doctors must ask about older adults’ sex life, how they are getting on, how it feels, what they might need help with.
-Sex for life is good for all society.
+Doctors must ask about older adults’ sex life, how they are getting on, how it feels, and what they might need help with.
+Sex for life is good for all of society.
 This is especially important in the ageing LGBTQ community as their identity is part of their sexuality.
 In reality, our sexuality is part of all our identities, and having sex is as important as walking.
 Whether that is solo sex, a twosome or even a threesome is up to the older adult.

 Older Adults Live Online Too

 Sex is medicine, even if that is just masturbation and not full-on penetration.
 Old people’s sex lives are as diverse as young people’s sex lives.
-While busting myths, we must also be careful to not create new ones.
+While busting myths, we must also be careful not to create new ones.
 Older adults don’t have to look younger than their age to enjoy a healthy sex life.
 Older people don’t need retouching; they need the human touch.

 The internet affords older adults what society doesn’t give to them, sexual freedom.
-Here they can, express, experiment and challenge the idea that they are asexual, uninterested and/or incapable of being sexual.
+Here they can express, experiment and challenge the idea that they are asexual, uninterested and/or incapable of being sexual.
 Older adults are using the internet to explore their sexual identities and experiences.
 They have internalised ageism, but many now choose to be part of bursting myths about themselves.